vboyev-MSFT/defender-docs/defender-xdr/microsoft-sentinel-onboard.md

 ### Microsoft Sentinel prerequisites

-To onboard and use Microsoft Sentinel in the Microsoft Defender portal, you must have the following resources and access:
+To onboard and use Microsoft Sentinel in the Defender portal, you must have the following resources and access:

 - A Log Analytics workspace that has Microsoft Sentinel enabled
 - The data connector for Microsoft Defender XDR enabled in Microsoft Sentinel for incidents and alerts.
 Install the Defender XDR solution and configure the data connector to connect Microsoft Sentinel to the Defender portal.
 For more information, see [Discover and manage Microsoft Sentinel out-of-the-box content](/azure/sentinel/sentinel-solutions-deploy). <!--Question to Simaya about configuring the other options on this connector - would we still need that for unified SOC.
 Would they go  back and configure those settings? https://learn.microsoft.com/en-us/azure/sentinel/connect-microsoft-365-defender-->